A workflow is how a project moves from start to finish; the set of actions required to get things done.

 If you rely on outside suppliers or manufacturers, you can set up a simple manufacturing workflow like this.

 Our manufacturing process template — like all monday.com templates — is customizable to better suit internal manufacturing processes.

 5. IT requests or bug reports

-Whether you work in internal IT or you offer IT services to enterprises, you need to manage IT requests efficiently.
+Whether you’re an internal IT department or you offer manager IT services to enterprises, efficiently managing IT requests is imperative.

-This template can help you quickly categorize and prioritize important tasks, as well as protect any SLAs.
+This IT request/bug reports template helps teams quickly categorize and prioritize important tasks, as well as protect any SLAs.

 7. Marketing campaigns

 Developing effective marketing campaigns requires organizing a lot of moving parts.
-With a marketing template, you can keep things more organized from the start and easily track deadlines and outputs.
+Our fully customizable marketing template prioritizes organization helping teams easily track deadlines and deliverables.

 Manage campaign ideas and requests from the start with this template:

 If you have made it this far, it’s time to take the next steps.
 Scroll through our list of fully-customizable templates and find one (or a dozen) that best suits your needs.